muratk5n/thirdwave/en/README.md

 ---

-Hydrogen Central: "DOE announces $4 million for improving hydrogen turbine performance and reducing hydrogen-based energy costs.

-The U.S. Department of Energy’s (DOE) Office of Fossil Energy and Carbon Management (FECM) announced $4 million in funding to advance the development of ceramic-based materials to improve the efficiency of hydrogen-fueled turbines that may one day be used in clean power plants.
+Hydrogen Central: "DOE announces $4 million for improving hydrogen turbine performance and reducing hydrogen-based energy costs..
+[DOE announced] funding to advance the development of ceramic-based materials to improve the efficiency of hydrogen-fueled turbines that may one day be used in clean power plants.

 Specifically, this R&D will enable operation at 150 degrees Celsius (°C) higher than current CMC technology and 450 °C higher than